 Just because you’re excreting some of your B-vitamins through urination doesn’t mean that your body isn’t absorbing them.
 Instead, it indicates that your body is taking what it needs and flushing out the excess.

-So even if you’re experiencing bright urine, don’t skip your B complex vitamins, they’re extremely important to internal functions that maintain overall health.
-You can opt for a high quality multivitamin or a methylated B complex.
+So even if you’re experiencing bright yellow urine, don’t skip your B-complex vitamins unless it’s recommended by your doctor, as they’re extremely important to internal functions that maintain overall health.
+We recommend opting for a high quality multivitamin or a methylated B-complex.

 Understanding your nutrient status